awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cloudwatch/README.md

 **Note**: These dependencies include the client modules for the AWS services that this example requires, which are the *@aws-sdk/client-cloudwatch*, *@aws-sdk/client-cloudwatch-events*, and *@aws-sdk/client-cloudwatch-logs*.
 ```
-npm install ts-node -g // If you prefer to use JavaScript, enter 'npm install node -g' instead
+npm install node -g
 cd javascriptv3/example_code/cloudwatch
 npm install
 ```
-3. If you're using JavaScript, change the sample file extension from ```.ts``` to ```.js```.

-4. In your text editor, update user variables specified in the ```Inputs``` section of the sample file.
+3. In your text editor, update user variables specified in the ```Inputs``` section of the sample file.

-5. Run sample code:
+4. Run sample code:
 ```
 cd src
-ts-node [example name].ts // If you prefer to use JavaScript, enter 'node [sample name].js' instead
+node [example name].js
 ```
 ## Resources
 - [AWS SDK for JavaScript v3 repo](https://github.com/aws/aws-sdk-js-v3) .